Give Kafka Topics a Visual Schema with DbSchema

-DbSchema is built for document and NoSQL structure exploration with visual relationships and team docs.
-Keep an offline model in Git, collaborate across teams, and publish documentation that developers, analysts, and stakeholders can navigate in minutes.
+Built for document and NoSQL structure exploration with visual relationships and team docs, with an offline model you can keep in Git, team collaboration, and documentation that developers, analysts, and stakeholders can navigate in minutes.

 DbSchema Database Designer